4 Open Houses to See This Weekend

 Open house: Sunday, July 6, 1 PM — 3 PM

-This 1925 Colonial-style house has plenty of curb appeal and features a primary suite with a deck, a sunroom, eat-in kitchen, and a sunken family room.
+This 1925 Colonial-style house has plenty of curb appeal and features a primary suite with a deck, a sunroom, an eat-in kitchen, and a sunken family room.
 Glass doors in the kitchen open to a back porch and a backyard that includes a pergola, gardens, a pool, and a single-car garage.